Giacomo212/dotfiles/README.md

 # dotfiles
-I Desided to keep my dotfiles with i use on github to back them up
+I decided to keep my dotfiles on github to have backup